Student Profiles: Breagan Ricks, C'2015

 The 2012-2013 pretest and post tests of students participating in FunLab show an 80 percent mastery of the science concepts explored during FunLab.
 By using her creativity to design FunLab experiments, Breagan is enjoying the feeling of childlike exploration that first attracted her to science.

-In addition to her FunLab activities, Ricks is an active member of the Spelman community. is a member of the Ethel Waddell Githii Honors Program as well as the Health Careers Program.
+In addition to her FunLab activities, Ricks is an active member of the Spelman community.
+She is a member of the Ethel Waddell Githii Honors Program as well as the Health Careers Program.
 She has also been inducted into the Alpha Lambda Delta First Year Honor Society and the National Society of Collegiate Scholars.

 Ricks is always looking for ways to explore and change the world.
 The Memphis, Tenn. native has traveled to England, Scotland, Ireland, and Wales as an international ambassador, and to the Bahamas for a performance on a Disney World cruise.
 She also implemented two FunLab lessons at a primary Anglican school in Belize for her 2013 Alternative Spring Break.